Pick a Great New Year’s Eve Cruise in Sydney 2023-24

-Are you thinking of booking a New Year’s Eve Cruise in Sydney to watch the Sydney Fireworks and say goodbye to 2022?
+Are you thinking of booking a New Year’s Eve Cruise in Sydney to watch the Sydney Fireworks and not sure where to begin?
 Well, you aren’t alone!
 Questions about NYE cruises in Sydney fill travel forums and our inbox every year.
-This usually starts mid year but after two years of border closures, it seems interest is high.
+Cruises usually starts filling up mid October but after a few years of border closures, it seems interest is high.
 Get in early this year for the best choice.
+Some have sold out in August this year.

-Choose an accessible pickup and drop-off location for your New Year’s Eve Cruise
+Choose an accessible pickup and drop-off location for your NYE Cruise

 The first thing to consider is where you will join the cruise.
 If it’s departing from an odd location or even one that is hard to get to from home, it becomes more trouble than it’s worth.